webpolis/trading-bot/README.rst

 ===========

-    A multithreaded cryptocurrency bot that emits signals when whales buy/sell tokens.
+    A multithreaded cryptocurrency bot that emits signals when whales transact.

 Requirements